CronoX1/CRTO/README.md

 # CRTO
-Mi own notes to pass the CRTO
+My own notes to pass the CRTO

 # Initial Compromise